Saturday, January 17, 2026

 Originally designed as a place to incarcerate those convicted of crimes in the burgeoning settlement, the Round House served this purpose diligently until 1886.
 Its stout walls witnessed the trials and tribulations of early settlers, encapsulating an era where justice was stern and swift.

-Following its role as a gaol, the Round House underwent a transformation, becoming a Police Lock-up until the late 1890s.
+Following its role as a gaol, the Round House transformed, becoming a Police Lock-up until the late 1890s.
 Subsequently, it provided accommodation for the Water Police and later served as a storage facility for Fremantle Ports.
 Each chapter of its history adds depth to its character, making it a fascinating exploration for history enthusiasts.

 A Brush with Demolition Rescued and Preserved